 3.2 If «Customer Name» adds an eligible New Resource to meet its obligations to serve Above-CHWM Load, consistent with the notice requirements in section 3.5.1 of the body of this Agreement, «Customer Name» may purchase RSS from BPA to support such resource.

 End BLOCK and SLICE/BLOCK templates.

+Include in LOAD FOLLOWING template:

-4. EXISTING DISPATCHABLE RESOURCE CAPACITY SHAPING REQUIREMENTS
+4. EXISTING DISPATCHABLE RESOURCE CAPACITY SHAPING REQUIREMENTS (02/06/25 Version)